Higher Than High: Background

 The album was released in June 1979 on Pye Records.
 It featured four singles, "Middle of the Night", "Goodbye Goodbye", "Papa Louis" and "Taxi".
 This was the group's sixth studio album under this line-up but unlike their two previous albums, it failed to chart.
 "Middle of the Night" had already appeared on the group's Greatest Hits compilation released some months earlier and was the only single to chart, although both "Goodbye Goodbye" and "Papa Louis" had appeared on combined sales and airplay charts.
-At the time the group had a weekly spot on the Rolf Harris show, Rolf on Saturday, OK?, where they sang several songs from the album (namely "Papa Louis", "Middle of the Night", "Taxi", "Sleeping Beauty" and "Olé Olé").
+At the time the group had a weekly spot on the Rolf Harris show, Rolf on Saturday, OK?, where they sang several songs from the album (namely "Papa Louis" (twice), "Middle of the Night", "Taxi", "Sleeping Beauty" and "Olé Olé").

 The style of the album was in the group's familiar pop mould, but with a shift towards more lightweight themes.
 The single "Goodbye Goodbye" was a more sombre affair and its failure in the charts led to the next two singles being aimed more at the children's market.
 "Papa Louis" was about a circus, while "Taxi" was a tale of a man and woman meeting in a taxi.
 The album, like the group's others was produced by manager Tony Hiller, it continued his trend for short songs, with many of the tracks being less than three minutes, a largely outdated concept at the time given the rise of disco music which was at its peak at the time, which favoured longer-length songs.
+Music Week said of "Goodbye Goodbye" that it was a change in pace from their previous single, calling it a brave "slow-pounder with the line music almost that of 'Hey Jude'.
+Should do fairly well or disappear."

 According to member Sandra Stevens, the group had undertaken many photo shoots for the album cover, but ultimately, a painting of the group (in a hot air balloon) was used.
 The artwork was by Dawson Thomas.

 The album has never been released on Compact disc, but was released as a digital download in July 2019.
 It was released along with the previous album B for Brotherhood and several bonus tracks.